amrgafar/HRM_Automation_Project_Demo/README.md

 3- Part 3: Invalid Login
   a.
 Both fields are empty
-  4- Part 4: Visibility of widgets in Home page
+4- Visibility of widgets in Home page
   a.
 7 widgets in Home page